Dry Eye | Whitby & Co | Independent Opticians London | Fleet Street

 Dry Eye

-Our eyes rely on tears to provide continuous moisture and lubrication, in order to maintain vision and comfort.
-“Dry eye” is a condition where the eye either does not produce enough tears, or the tears evaporate too quickly.
+In order to maintain our vision and comfort, our eyes need to stay moist and lubricated.
+Our tears are the natural way for our eyes to have continuous moisture and lubrication.
+“Dry eye” is a condition where the eye either does not produce enough tears, or the tears evaporate too quickly to maintain moisture in the eye.

 • Uncomfortable, gritty eyes